tonydelanuez/tonydelanuez.github.io/about.md

 <br />
 Once school started back up, I hired some people from our forums to take care of community problems while I was in class.
 Ever since then, I've been hooked.
 </p>

-<p> <strong> I'm currently a coding seminar instructor and the head teaching assistant for the Data Structures and Algorithms course at Washington University in St. Louis.
-</strong></p>

 <p> <strong>
 Currently: <br />